atsepkov/drone/README.md

 - any increase in load time greater than 20% results in a failed overall run
 - you can forgive individual failures using config, forcing a new successful run

+In addition to UI testing, Drone can also be used for webscraping.
+See usage section.

 ## Installation

     npm install test-drone

 ## Usage

+There are 2 classes within this module:
+- `Drone` is a base class that can be spawned through Node directly and can be used for web-scraping.
+- `TestDrone` is a testing class extending it that performs screenshot-based testing.

-The test module is meant to be used within a test framework (Jest, Jasmine, and Mocha were tested, but most should work).
+The TestDrone class is meant to be used within a test framework (Jest, Jasmine, and Mocha were tested, but most should work).
 Note that your test syntax may differ slightly (for example, in Mocha, you would use `before` and `after` instead of `beforeAll` and `afterAll`).

 Let's say we want to test Yahoo's search functionality.
 Here is a simple test suite (4 tests) that navigates to the main page,